swestastic/XY_GUI/README.md

 - Add external magnetic field functionality and slider

-- Add lattice scale and size adjustments

-- Add live plots for energy and magnetization

 - Add the ability to save data from simulation runs

-- Add Wolff and worm algorithm support

-- Make the UI a bit nicer

 - Possibly add a quiver mode?
 Where it would show arrows rather than colors.
 This may be more resource intensive though